 You have been suffering without an end in sight and are upset about being trapped by pain.
-It is important to step back and figure out an effective strategy, as what you have been doing has not been effective.
-I have witnessed hundreds of patients become pain free over a period ranging from weeks to several years.
-The DOC process is a framework to organize your thoughts and enable you to create your own solution.
+You need to do something different.
+I have witnessed hundreds of patients become pain free over a period ranging from 6 weeks to several years.
+The DOC process is a framework intended to organize your thoughts and enable you to create your own solution.
 This first stage lays the foundation for your journey.

 - It is a complex neurological problem.

-- Mental and physical pain are processed in a similar manner and are equivalent entities.
+- Mental and physical pain are processed in a similar manner and are essentially the same.

 - Understanding Pain: What to Do About it in Five Minutes – This Australian video presents a concise overview of chronic pain.

 - Begin writing soon.
-It is starting point for the rest of the process.
+It’s the starting point for the rest of the process.